-- Controlling Switches: Allows shaping the data plane packet processing pipelines of the network switches and subsequent control of flow rules, group, meters and other building blocks within those pipelines.
+- Controlling Switches: Controls the data plane packet processing pipelines of the network switches and provides subsequent control of flow rules, groups, meters and other building blocks within those pipelines.

 |||We make no claim that FlowObjectives are an ideal interface for controlling a switch.
 They evolved out of necessity, allowing developers to deal with different pipelines.
 Defining a general interface is the subject of ongoing research.|

 Finally, although Figure 13 does not show any details about the internals of ONOS, to better appreciate the role it plays in the larger scheme of things, we note that the most critical subsystem in any Network OS is a Scalable Key/Value Store.
 Because ONOS provides a logically centralized view of the network, the key to its performance, scalability, and availability is how it stores that state.
 In the case of ONOS, this store is provided by a companion open source project, called Atomix, which implements the RAFT consensus algorithm.
 Storage services like Atomix are the cornerstone of nearly all horizontally scalable cloud services today, as Chapter 6 describes in more detail.